 The pandemic halted deployments that had just begun.
-While some organizations have resumed their plans, most SD-WAN plans are still on pause as the pandemic continues.
+While some organizations have resumed their plans, most SD-WAN plans are still on pause.
 Technology shifts and the rise of persistent hybrid work have also complicated the network environment to the point where some organizations with fully implemented SD-WAN canceled their services.

-As glimmers of a post-pandemic world begin to solidify, network professionals should pay attention to the following four SD-WAN trends:
+As glimmers of a post-pandemic world emerge, network professionals should pay attention to the following four SD-WAN trends:

 - SD-WAN as a service